Multitask diffusion adaptation over asynchronous networks: Simulation results

 We considered the Bernoulli asynchronous model.
 The coefficients $\{a_{\ell k}\}$ and $\{\rho_{k\ell}\}$ in \eqref{eq: PD a} and \eqref{eq: PD rho}, respectively, were generated in the same manner as in \ref{ss:simulation1}.
 Parameters $\mu_k$ and $q_k$ in \eqref{eq: PD mu} were set to $\mu_k=1/30$, $q_k=0.8$ for nodes in the first cluster, $\mu_k=2/45$, $q_k=0.6$ for nodes in the second cluster, and $\mu_k=1/15$, $q_k=0.4$ for nodes in the third cluster.
 The probabilities $\{p_{\ell k}\}$ in \eqref{eq: PD a} were $p_{\ell k}=0.8$ for links in the first cluster, $p_{\ell k}=0.6$ for links in the second cluster, and $p_{\ell k}=0.4$ for links in the third cluster.
 The probability that a link connecting two nodes belonging to neighboring clusters drops was $1-r_{k\ell}=0.25$.
-The simulated curves were obtained by averaging over $100$ Monte-Carlo runs.
+The simulated curves were obtained by averaging over $150$ Monte-Carlo runs.

-In Figure \ref{fig:simulation2learningcurves} (left), we compare two algorithms: the asynchronous diffusion strategy without regularization (obtained from~\eqref{asynchronous_ATC} by setting $\eta=0$) and its synchronous version (obtained from~\eqref{asynchronous_ATC} by setting $\eta=0$ and replacing $\mu_k(i),a_{\ell k}(i)$ by $\bar\mu_k,\bar{a}_{\ell k}$).
+In Figure \ref{fig:simulation2learningcurves} (left), we compare two algorithms: the asynchronous diffusion strategy without regularization (obtained from~\eqref{asynchronous_ATC} by setting $\eta=0$) and its synchronous counterpart (obtained from~\eqref{asynchronous_ATC} by setting $\eta=0$ and replacing $\mu_k(i),a_{\ell k}(i)$ by $\bar\mu_k,\bar{a}_{\ell k}$).
 As shown in this figure, the performance is highly deteriorated in the third cluster and slightly deteriorated in the first cluster because $\C_3$ is more susceptible to random events.
-In Figure \ref{fig:simulation2learningcurves} (right), we compare two algorithms: the asynchronous diffusion strategy with regularization (obtained from \eqref{asynchronous_ATC} by setting $\eta=1$) and the same synchronous algorithm as in the left plot.
-As shown in this figure, the cooperation between clusters improves well the performance of clusters $2$ and $3$ so that gaps appearing in the left plot are reduced.
-In other words, $\C_2$ and $\C_3$ benefit from the high performance levels achieved by $\C_1$ that can be justified by two arguments: a large number of nodes is employed to collectively estimate $\bw^\star_{\C_1}$ and the probabilities associated with random events in $\C_1$ are small.
-In conclusion, when tasks between neighboring clusters are similar, cooperation among clusters improves the learning especially for clusters where the asynchronous events occur frequently.
+In Figure \ref{fig:simulation2learningcurves} (right), we compare two algorithms: the asynchronous diffusion strategy with regularization (obtained from \eqref{asynchronous_ATC} by setting $\eta=2$) and the same synchronous algorithm as in the left plot.
+As shown in this figure, the cooperation between clusters improves the performance of each cluster so that gaps appearing in the left plot are reduced.
+In other words, $\C_2$ and $\C_3$ benefit from the high performance levels achieved by $\C_1$.
+This can be justified by two arguments: a large number of nodes is employed to collectively estimate $\bw^\star_{\C_1}$ and the probabilities associated with random events in $\C_1$ are small.
+As a conclusion, when tasks between neighboring clusters are similar, cooperation among clusters improves the learning especially for clusters where asynchronous events occur frequently.